Gagancreates/Mini-Projects/Weather_App/README.md

 ## 🔧 Installation
-Clone this repo and run:
+Clone this repo locally and run it on your browser.